Kenneth Rothman (epidemiologist)

 Kenneth J. Rothman (born November 2, 1945) is an American epidemiologist.
 He is a professor of epidemiology at the Boston University School of Public Health, as well as a Distinguished Fellow at RTI International, where he is Vice President for Epidemiologic Research at RTI Health Solutions.

 Education

-Rothman earned his Dr.P.H. and his M.P.H. degrees from the Harvard School of Public Health and his D.D.M. degree from the Harvard School of Dental Medicine.
+Rothman earned his Dr.P.H. and his M.P.H. degrees from the Harvard School of Public Health and his D.M.D. degree from the Harvard School of Dental Medicine.

 Work

 Rothman is known for his work on, and teaching about, epidemiologic research methodology, as well as multiple specific epidemiologic subjects, including the teratogenic effects of vitamin A, the health effects of mobile phone use, and possible environmental causes of cancer.
 He is also the author of two widely used epidemiology textbooks.
 In 1990, he wrote a controversial article arguing that it might not be worth epidemiologists' time for them to investigate most cancer clusters.